hvmerode/junit-pipeline/README.md

   test must wait before the previous one is completed.
 * Only YAML templates in the same repository are taken into account.
 Templates in other repositories (identified with a @ behind the template name) are ignored.
 * If the pipeline makes use of a resource in the test project for the first time, it needs manual approval first; for example, a variable group or an Environment.
+* Sometimes you get the error "org.eclipse.jgit.api.errors.RefAlreadyExistsException: Ref myFeature already exists".
+This happens if a branch already exists (the checkout wants to create it again).
+Just ignore this error.
 * If unknown service connections are used or the updated pipeline code is not valid YAML anymore, the AzDo API returns an HTTP status code 400.
 * No methods yet to add, update or remove conditions in stages or jobs.
 Use the _overrideLiteral_ method, if possible.
 * At the start, the local target repository and the remote target repository (of the test project) can become out-of-sync.
 Delete both the local and the remote repo and start again.
 * Copying files from the main local repo to the test local repo involves exclusion of files, using an exclusion list.
 This list is currently hardcoded\
   and contains "idea, target, .git and class".
-This should be made configurable in the junit_pipeline.properties file.
+This should be made configurable in the _junit_pipeline.properties_ file.

 * ~~With the introduction of tests running in multiple branches, it is not possible to run multiple tests in one go.
 Second test fails